-"Public Act 92-0402 allows for the self administration of asthma medication(s) by students in school and school sponsored activities, and certain, before/after school activities, provided that parent/guardian provide the district with written authorization for such administration, as well as a physicians authorization, and a waiver of liability on forms to be provided by the district.
+Public Act 92-0402 allows for the self administration of asthma medication(s) by students in school and school sponsored activities, and certain before/after school activities, provide dt hat a parent/guardian provide the district with written authorization for such administration, as well as a physician's authorization, and a waiver of liability on forms to be provided by District 303.

-The District reserves the right to enforce its reasonable guidelines regarding the administration of medication at school consistent with the student's right to self administer asthma medication.

-The Superintendent is hereby authorized and directed to develop forms and procedures to permit the self administration of asthma medication by students in accordance with state law."

-(See Self-Administration of Asthma Medications - Policy 945.06) Adopted April 22, 2002
+District 303 reserves the right to enforce its reasonable guidelines regarding the administration of medication at school consistent with the student's right to self administer asthma medication.
+The Superintendent is hereby authorized and directed to develop forms and procedures to permit the self administration of asthma medication by students in accordance with state law.
+(See Self-Administration of Asthma Medications - Policy 945.06.)